Disturbing view of Russia emerges from UK art show

 Valery Koshlyakov depicts architectural monoliths such as a Stalin-era “wedding cake” building in Moscow on fragile, peeling cardboard, an ironic commentary on a failed utopia.

-And Gosha Ostretsov’s installation “Criminal Government” recreates cells in which government officials have been tortured and dehumanized to the point of suicide.
+And Gosha Ostretsov’s installation “Criminal Government” recreates cells in which government officials have been tortured and dehumanised to the point of suicide.

-Not all of the 18 artists are so overtly political and amid the despair there is plenty of humor.
+Not all of the 18 artists are so overtly political and amid the despair there is plenty of humour.

-Dasha Fursey’s tower of glass jars containing colored preserves is a reference to the Russian custom of pickling food to beat shortages during its long winters as well as to the concept of a lost Russian landscape preserved in formaldehyde.
+Dasha Fursey’s tower of glass jars containing coloured preserves is a reference to the Russian custom of pickling food to beat shortages during its long winters as well as to the concept of a lost Russian landscape preserved in formaldehyde.
+(Reporting by Mike Collett-White, editing by Paul Casciato)